We’re currently changing the way South Ayrshire recycles, with two new smaller bins being introduced between October 2018 and April

 from January 2021.

-25,400 tonnes of waste was sent to landfill in 2017 which leads to increased costs to the public expense.
+More than 20,000 tonnes of household waste is sent to landfill every year which leads to increased costs to the public expense.
 At present large quantities

 of recyclable materials and food waste are placed in general waste bins.